 It’s not enough to simply deliver digital health management support to members.
 Health plans must also be able to monitor how they engage and interact within the platform.

 While many apps can collect active data (surveys) and passive data (sensors), fewer offer metadata.
 Metadata may be described as data related to how a person completes a survey or cognitive test (e.g., time on each question or target).
 Sometimes referred to as “digital exhaust,” this metadata offers advantages of passive data, such as high volume of automatic data collection.

 Based on these insights, care teams can view member progress in real time to provide timely, proactive support.
 Make sure your organization can harness the following types of data to inform timely, personalized member communication.

 With the right digital health management tool, you can track a variety of biometric data all in one place.
+Biometric data is one of the most useful types of digital exhaust.
 Using digital methods of remote patient monitoring allow you to keep all your data collection methods and the data itself in one place.
 This makes it easier for members to engage with and for your team to keep track of.

 Some of the data points include:

 Physical activity (including step count)